SafeMedicationNameSelection/Keystroke_Disambiguation/README.md

 This repository provides software scripts and results for studies of keystroke disambiguation for drug product and medication names.

+## A Worked Example of Keystroke Disambiguation analysis using a List with Only 4 Names

+As a worked example, consider the following list of medication names:

+1. Aspirin
+2. Fluconazole
+3. Fluoxetine
+4. Niacin

+Each round of the analysis involves an increasing number of keystrokes and corresponding characters used to disambiguate the names.

 ## Understanding the "Top 200" Keystroke Disambiguation Analysis

 To understand the thrust of this work, download and take a look at the Excel file called "Top200KeystrokeDisambiguationAnalysis".